uber-go/tally/README.md

 	 - `github.com/uber-go/tally/prometheus`: Report prometheus metrics, timers by default are made summaries with an option to make them histograms instead.
 	 - `github.com/uber-go/tally/statsd`: Report statsd metrics, no support for tags.

+### Basics

+ - Scopes created with tally provide race-safe registration and use of all metric types `Counter`, `Gauge`, `Timer`, `Histogram`.
+ - `NewRootScope(...)` returns a `Scope` and `io.Closer`, the second return value is used to stop the scope's goroutine reporting values from the scope to it's reporter.
+This is to reduce the footprint of `Scope` from the public API for those implementing it themselves to use in Go packages that take a tally `Scope`.

 ### Acquire a Scope ###
 ```go
 reporter = NewMyStatsReporter()  // Implement as you will